-- 1/4 cup Parmesan
+- 1/4 cup shredded Parmesan

-- Preheat your oven to 425 degrees.
+- Preheat the oven to 425 degrees Fahrenheit.

 - Heat olive oil in a large sauce pan over medium heat.

-- Add thyme, oregano and tomatoes.
+- Add canned tomatoes, thyme, oregano, and salt and pepper.

-- Simmer for about 15 minutes.
+- Simmer the sauce for about 15 minutes.

-- Pour pasta into a 9×13 pan.
+- Pour the covered pasta into a 9×13 pan.